asim-aa/cogs118a-final-project/README.md

 # COGS118A Final Project

 This project reproduces the style of experiments from Caruana & Niculescu-Mizil (2006) by evaluating multiple machine-learning classifiers across several real-world datasets.
-The goal is to compare SVM, Random Forest, and MLP across different datasets and training splits using systematic cross-validation.
+The goal is to compare SVM, Random Forest, MLP, and KNN across different datasets and training splits using systematic cross-validation.

 The project includes: